 Those Loonies Can Add Up

-Canada has its own low budget dollar store by way of Dollorama (DOL).
+Canada has its own low budget dollar store by way of Dollarama (DOL).
 They’ll feed your portfolio one loonie at a time.

 Dollarama is a Canadian dollar store retail chain headquartered in Montreal.
 Since 2009, it is now Canada’s largest retailer of items for four dollars or less.
 Dollarama has over 1000 stores and has a presence in every province of Canada.

-While Dollorama is currently on the expensive side, it has absolutely destroyed the TSX over the last decade and more.
-You might consider a position but look for periods of weakness in the stock as an opportunity.
+While Dollarama has been on the expensive side (ironically), it has absolutely destroyed the TSX over the last decade and more.

-As you might guess, there are a ton of other companies in this sector worth looking at.
-I can’t possibly mention all, but an honorable mention goes to the success story known as Canada Goose (GOOS) and Lululemon (LULU) in the clothing brand category.
+You might also consider the success story known as Canada Goose (GOOS) and Lululemon (LULU) in the specialty clothing brand category.

 I've Completed My Million Dollar Journey.
 Let Me Guide You Through Yours!